The Legend of Zelda Tears of the Kingdom: Best pre-order deals

 It’s been years since The Legend of Zelda: Tears of the Kingdom was first announced.
 Nintendo initially teased the game all the way back in 2019 at E3, but despairing Link fans don’t have long left to wait now, as the release date nears.

-Tears of the Kingdom will be available to play on all Nintendo Switch systems, including the lite and OLED models.
+Tears of the Kingdom will be available to play on all Nintendo Switch systems this May.
 While it’s still a couple of months away from release, several retailers already have listings for the highly anticipated open-world title.
-Here’s everything you need to know about all three editions of the game and the best pre-order deals on the game and new Amiibo.
+Here’s everything you need to know about all three editions of the game and the best pre-order deals on the new Amiibo.

 ‘The Legend of Zelda: Tears of the Kingdom’ release date